 Food safety and security, biotechnology and genetics, sustainable production and land stewardship, bio-energy and bio-products, and human/animal health are emerging national priorities.
 Our faculty members are at the forefront of these and similar critical issues.
 Our students can engage their interests while gaining valuable hands-on learning experiences in the field, laboratories, and through interactions with business partners across the region.

 A major in Agricultural and Biosystems Engineering is offered by the College of Engineering.
 The College of Human Development and Education offers a major in Agricultural Education and the College of Arts, Humanities, and Social Sciences offers a major in Agricultural Communication.
 These majors rely on the expertise and resources from the College of Agriculture, Food Systems, and Natural Resources.

 NDSU is designated by the State Board for Career and Technical Education as the recognized institution for preparing teachers of Agricultural Education.
 While the degree program in Agricultural Education is offered by the College of Human Development and Education, students generally spend the first two years in the College of Agriculture, Food Systems, and Natural Resources' Pre-Agricultural Education program.
 When qualified, they transfer to the School of Education to complete the Agricultural Education degree program.
 See the School of Education section in this Bulletin under the College of Human Development and Education for more information.

 The college contributes strongly to interdisciplinary studies in natural resources management, food safety, logistics management, and several graduate programs.
 See Interdisciplinary Programs section of this Bulletin for more information.

 Undergraduate degree programs are designed for completion in four years.
-Graduation status review is available to students after 75 credits are earned.
+Graduation status review is available from the Office of Registration and Records to students after 75 credits are earned.

 Graduate and Professional Schools